 In order to create a circle the caster must engage in a Meditation-10, at the completion of which they may either physically draw the circle on the ground, or place a prepared Circle Phy Rep, while miming the drawing of the circle.
 Once the circle is in place they must state the phrase "Circle Up" and if they are not already inside the circle may step inside without the count normally required to enter a circle.
-It is important to note that the area in which the circle is placed must be large enough to support the circle as outlined in the Circle Phys Rep section below.
+It is important to note that the area in which the circle is placed must be large enough to support the circle phys rep (see section below).

 There is no limit to the number of times a character's ritual circle can be created, as long as the creator only has one drawn at a time.
 The circle can be dispelled instantly by the creator touching the circle, stating the phrase "Circle Down", and either erasing a portion of the circle if drawn, or by picking up the phys rep if using a pre-drawn circle.
-If the caster stays out of the circle or in Spirit Form for 10 minutes, the circle is automatically dispelled.
-In such cases they should proceed to the location out of play to pick up the phys rep, or have a marshal do so if they are unable.